Nick Fortes Player Props: Marlins vs. Guardians

 Nick Fortes At The Plate

-- Fortes has a home run and a walk while batting .156.
+- Fortes is batting .156 with a home run and a walk.

-- Fortes has had a base hit in four of 12 games this year, and multiple hits once.
+- Fortes has picked up a hit in four games this year (33.3%), including one multi-hit game.

-- Fortes has driven in a run in two games this year, with multiple runs batted in once.
+- Fortes has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.